Shadow of the Beast (1989 video game): Development

-In an interview with The One regarding Shadow of the Beast III's development, the development team behind Beast III noted that the original Shadow of the Beast's selling point was its graphics, and Edmondson states that "It was definitely a case of being in the right place at the right time.
-Apart from how many colours and layers of parallax and monsters we could squeeze on screen, no thought went into it whatsoever", and furthermore calls Shadow of the Beast a "graphics showcase".
-In regards to Beast I's parallax scrolling, Edmondson expresses that "In Beast I, we chose the most obvious and the easiest way of doing it, but the problem with that was that you couldn't have monsters running over the foreground at the same time.
+In an interview with The One regarding Shadow of the Beast III's development, the team behind Beast III noted the original Shadow of the Beast's selling point was its graphics, and Edmondson stated that "It was definitely a case of being in the right place at the right time.
+Apart from how many colours and layers of parallax and monsters we could squeeze on screen, no thought went into it whatsoever", and furthermore called Shadow of the Beast a "graphics showcase".
+In regards to Beast I's parallax scrolling, Edmondson expressed "In Beast I, we chose the most obvious and the easiest way of doing it, but the problem with that was you couldn't have monsters running over the foreground at the same time.
 They had to be very spaced out and nowhere near interesting parts of the map."
-Beast III reused no assets from the first two games, with Edmondson stating with regards to Beast I that "the original code for Beast I was so bad.
+Beast III reused no assets from the first two games, with Edmondson stating in regards to Beast I that "the original code for Beast I was so bad.
 It was the first thing we really did seriously and when you look back on it, it's very slow and inefficient and could have been done 10 times better."

 Shadow of the Beast was released in 1989 by Psygnosis.
 It was initially retailed for £35, and was bundled with a T-shirt.
-It has been ported for various other platforms since its original release.
+It has been ported to various other platforms since its original release.
 It was ported to the Atari ST by Eldritch the Cat.
 It was ported to the ZX Spectrum and the Amstrad CPC by Gremlin Graphics, to the TurboGrafx-16's Super CD-ROM² System and the Commodore 64 by DMA Design, to the Mega Drive by WJS Design, to the Atari Lynx by Digital Developments, to the Master System by TecMagik, and to the FM Towns by Tim Ansell of Creative Assembly.
 An Atari 8-bit version was in development in 1990 to be published by Harlequin, but it was never finished due to collapse of the company.
 A port for the Super Nintendo Entertainment System titled Super Shadow of the Beast was shown at the 1992 Summer Consumer Electronics Show, and it was planned to be released by Information Global Service, however it never materialised; a prototype was later leaked.
 The Mega Drive and Super CD-ROM² versions of Shadow of the Beast were released in Japan by Victor Musical Industries on 27 March 1992.
 The FM Towns and Super CD-ROM² versions feature a soundtrack arranged by Chris Howlett and Ian Henderson of DC Productions.